SriRam-Macha/CSE535_Project_3_extra_credit_demo/README.md

 * accelerometer reading(demo does not use it)
 * Capacitive touch behaviour (demo does not use it)

-Detection is used in the demo to calculate the trust score
+Various detection methods are used in the demo to calculate the trust score

-Typing speed, key rocks are analysed to find unusual rhythms and calculate the Trustco when a Trustscore drops significantly the security status is elevated, and this disable only some of the features(in the demo, like masking the account balance  & requiring extra verification for money transfer)
+Typing speed - key rocks are analysed to find unusual rhythms and calculate the Trustscore when a Trustscore drops significantly, the security status is elevated, and this disables only some of the features(in the demo, like masking the account balance  & requiring extra verification for money transfer)

-Text patterns, a bot typing attack is simulated in the demo, so superhuman speed typing can be detected and again, which affects the trust score
+Text patterns - a bot typing attack is simulated in the demo, so superhuman speed typing can be detected and again, which affects the trust score

-Mobile location location, jump simulation button is also added when clicked the location of the mobile device changes rapidly, which is usually not possible this again, impacts the trust score
+Mobile location - jump simulation button is also added, when clicked, the location of the mobile device changes rapidly, which is usually not possible this again impacts the trust score

-Accelerometer readings.
-These readings can be used to assist mobile location detection.
+Accelerometer readings - These readings can be used to assist mobile location detection.
 GPS proofing

-Capacity touch behaviour can be used to detect finger stroke patterns to determine if a human or a machine is trying to make the gestures on a mobile device
+Capacity touch behaviour - can be used to detect finger stroke patterns to determine if a human or a machine is trying to make the gestures on a mobile device

 How to install the application